landoskape/cellector/docs/source/gui.rst

 Feature histograms
 ~~~~~~~~~~~~~~~~~~
-These show the distribution of feature values for all the ROIs in the current plane for
+These show the distribution of feature values for all the ROIs for each feature.
+The name
-each feature.
-The name of the feature is above the histogram.
-The full distribution is
+of the feature is above the histogram.
+The full distribution is shown in gray, and the
-shown in gray, and the currently selected ROIs is shown in red.
+currently selected ROIs is shown in red.

 Buttons
 ~~~~~~~